ruiwanguk/ruiwanguk.github.io/_posts/2014-11-04-JavaScript-Constructor.markdown

 categories: JavaScript
 ---

 Constructor in JavaScript is often a source of confusion for people new to the language.
-Particularly if coming from a classical languages (such as Java or C#), it can feel a bit alien at first.
+Particularly if coming from a classical language (such as Java or C#), it can feel a bit alien at first.
 This post is aimed at clarifying the mechanical details behind the constructor, also serves as a self reminder on the inner workings of JavaScript.

 **Friendly warning**: Please make sure you have some basic understanding of JavaScript before reading further.